Graph-to-local limit for the nonlocal interaction equation: Preliminaries on graphs, gradient structures, and main results

 \begin{theorem}[Graph-to-local limit] Let $(\mu,\vartheta)$ satisfy \eqref{mu1}, \eqref{mu2} and \eqref{theta1}~--~\eqref{theta4}.
 Let $\eta^\eps$ be given by \eqref{eq:def:eta^eps} and assume $K$ satisfies \eqref{K1}~--~\eqref{K4}.
 For any $\eps>0$ suppose that $\bs\rho^\eps$ is a gradient flow of $\calE$ in $(\calP_2(\Rd),\calT_\eps))$, that is,

 with $(\rho_0^\eps)_\eps \subset \calP_{2}(\Rd)$ be such that $\sup_{\eps>0} M_2(\rho_0^\eps) < \infty$.
-Then there exists $\bs\rho \in \AC^2([0,T];(\calP_2(\R^d_\bbT),W_{\bbT}))$ such that $\rho_t^\eps \rightharpoonup \rho_t$ as $\eps\to0$ for all $t\in[0,T]$ and $\bs \rho$ is a gradient flow of $\calE$ in $(\calP_2(\R^d_\bbT),W_{\bbT}))$, that is,
+Then there exists $\bs\rho \in \AC^2([0,T];(\calP_2(\R^d_\bbT),W_{\bbT}))$ such that $\rho_t^\eps \rightharpoonup \rho_t$ as $\eps\to0$ for all $t\in[0,T]$ and $\bs \rho$ is a gradient flow of $\calE$ in $(\calP_2(\R^d_\bbT),W_{\bbT})$, that is,

 The tensor $\bbT$ is as in~\eqref{eq:intro:limittensor}. \end{theorem} The previous theorem is also a rigorous link between Finslerian and Riemannian gradient flows of the nonlocal interaction energy.
 Since curves of maximal slope in the local setting are weak solutions of \eqref{eq:intro:NLIE:one}, we actually provide an existence result via stability.
-In particular, this provides an interesting property of graphs as they can be used to discretise in space the equation under study.